 The certificate of residence is an important document to apply for your residence permit.

-- Where can I apply for a resident permit in Germany?
+- Where can I extend my visa and apply for a residence permit in Germany?

 You need to submit the following documents